UalaceCafe/math2d/README.md

 ## Purpose

-Math2D is a library written in Ruby designed to help programmers with 2D projects - specifically, I started to develop this tool for use in my projects with the [Ruby2D gem](https://github.com/ruby2d/ruby2d).
+Math2D is a library written in Ruby designed to help programmers with 2D projects - specifically, I started developing this tool to use it in my projects with the [Ruby2D gem](https://github.com/ruby2d/ruby2d).
 It provides several mathematical and vector functions and tools in two-dimensional Euclidean space.

 ## How to use